-Neonicotinoids (neonics) are a class of insecticides that share a common mode of action that affect the central nervous system of insects, resulting in paralysis and death.
-Studies show that neonicotinic residues accumulate in pollen and nectar of treated plants and represent a potential risk to pollinators.
-AS a result of this and their pervasive use, there is major concern that neonics play a major contributing role in pollinator declines.
+Neonicotinoids (neonics) are a class of insecticides that share a common mode of action that affects the central nervous system of insects, resulting in paralysis and death.
+Studies show that neonicotinoid residues accumulate in pollen and nectar of treated plants and represent a potential risk to pollinators.
+AS a result of this and their pervasive use, there is a major concern that neonics play a major contributing role in pollinator declines.

 The case of the neonicotinoids exemplifies two critical problems with current registration procedures and risk assessment methods for pesticides: the reliance on industry-funded science that contradicts peer-reviewed studies and the insufficiency of current risk assessment procedures to account for sublethal effects of pesticides.

 Registered first in 2013 with great controversy, sulfoxaflor is a new insecticide of the sulfoximine class and has a chemical profile similar to neonicotinoids.
 After a court decision, EPA reregistered sulfoxaflor in 2016 restricting applications in attempts to reduce exposure to bees.
 But even with reduced use sites, and restricted application timing, the systemic toxicity of sulfoxaflor ensures that these measures will not be adequately eliminating the use of this chemical.

 This class of chemicals has also been shown to impair bee learning and foraging behavior.
 Pyrethroids are frequently associated with bee kills and have been found to significantly reduce bee fecundity, decrease the rate at which bees develop to adulthood, and increase their immature periods.
 Pyrethroids are widely detected in pollen.